 Not only that it’s the closest neighborhood to the campus of The University of West, including the Faculty of Law and The Faculty of Economy and Business Administration.

-The main advantage, if you stay in Dacia, is the immediate proximity to Iulius Town and to the center.
+The main advantage, if you stay in Dacia, is the immediate proximity to Iulius Town (with the city’s largest mall) and to the center.
 It’s also close to the Botanical Park and plenty of supermarkets.

 7. Calea Aradului

 Now this is probably the best neighborhood for you, if you’re in Timisoara with work.
-Calea Aradului is the closest district to the industrial zone of the town, but still remaining quite.
+Calea Aradului is the closest district to the industrial zone of the town, but still remaining quiet.

 For example, if you’ll travel often with business, then you’ll need to be close to the airport.
 Calea Aradului is on the way, the closest neighborhood you can find that offers both proximity to the airport and silence for concentration.